 AI is and does remain an umbrella term for very different things.
 You can’t exactly compare a chatbot with robots rooting plants, applications in the treatment of cancer, AI in the scope of inbound unstructured communications in a contact center or what Musk is doing with SpaceX and Tesla, to cite just a few examples.

-Moreover, it’s not because we sign an open letter regarding research priorities for robust and beneficial artificial intelligence, stating that “the progress in AI research makes it timely to focus research not only on making AI more capable, but also on maximizing the societal benefit of AI” (all signatories so far here) or an open letter from AI and robotics researchers on autonomous weapons that all is OK, of course.
+Moreover, it’s not because we sign an open letter regarding research priorities for robust and beneficial artificial intelligence, stating that “the progress in AI research makes it timely to focus research not only on making AI more capable, but also on maximizing the societal benefit of AI” or an open letter from AI and robotics researchers on autonomous weapons that all is OK, of course.

 Between human intent and reality indeed stand cultural differences, views of what is beneficial and ethical, moral judgements and actions, often called rational but really being emotional, to name a few.

 And we haven’t even touched upon the notion of moral machines.
 As on the site of Nell’s EthicsNet: “We believe that the future of a thriving humanity in an artificially intelligent world is predicated on the ability to create moral and ethical machines”.

 AI research: Citizen AI – raising AI as if “it” were a child to become a responsible member of business and society

 Anyway, what is clear is that a lot of work is done in all these areas across several instances, from industry bodies and governments to researchers, NGOs and so forth.
 Some of it looks at the shorter term and others are decades ahead in their thinking and work.